 Many of the stalls have tables right in front, so you are sitting in the middle of all the action, with people going by, and vendors calling out to the crowd offering samples.
 I recommend taking your time here.
 Plan for a few hours so you can stop and sample a variety of nibbles and drinks along the way.
 Just realize it's kinda like the Louvre - you're not gonna see it all in one day, so pace yourself and make each stop count.
 It's a great place to learn about the history of the city and its current food culture, and to sidle up next to some locals and make friends.
 Ask a question about local products.
 We found the people there to be very proud of Austrian wine, sausages, etc., and very happy to tell us more about them.

-We made our way back down the rows of stalls and for lunch we opted for beer and schnitzel – a Viennese classic that we hadn’t tried yet.
-I guess I just wolfed it down, because somehow, I don’t have a picture.
+We made our way back down the rows of stalls and for lunch we opted for beer and schnitzel - a classic in Vienna that we hadn't tried yet.
+I guess I just wolfed it down, because somehow, I don't have a picture.
 Or maybe I just truly got lost in the moment, feeling like I lived in an apartment just around the corner.